-As an uttmost result of this creative efforts, it was developed a dynamic (netmodal) model of business reality (1996).
-Since it was based on the network approach and suitable way of thinking, this topic was not methodologically considered in deeper terms of this notion.
-It was done in the next project study, during writing of my master's thesis (1997).
-Although basic ideas of the network's approach were a dimension above the strategic way of thinking, understood in terms of emphasizing the notion - trust between and among actors [(pro)active and creative participants of the established network], this approach did not manage, as a whole, to get rid of the burden of strategic way of thinking, respectively of the potential conflict-based aspects of this military (strategic) approach.
+As the end result of this creative efforts, a dynamic (netmodal) model of business reality was developed (1996).
+Since this model was based on the network approach and the appropriate way of thinking, this approach was not methodologically considered in deeper terms of this notion.
+This was done in the next project study, during the writing of my master's thesis (1997).
+Although basic ideas of the network's approach were a dimension above the strategic way of thinking, understood in terms of emphasizing the notion - trust between and among actors [(pro)active and creative participants of the established network], this methodical approach did not manage, as a whole, to get rid of the burden of strategic way of thinking, respectively of the potential conflict-based aspects of this military (strategic) approach.
 At the same time, the network approach was also based on the assumption that ACTORS can use the developed relationships for the gaining access to the needed RESOURCES and ACTIVITIES.
-My personal impression is that this methodological approach didn't sufficiently emphasize the role of humane individuals [that means, both as human and humane beings] as (pro)active and creative participants within the created network (and the established network structure), particularly, during the process of creating of (new) knowledge, but rather the focus was put on the role group-entities in the network.
-In other words, it is not clear enough the (creative) role of "both the human and humane" in the established relationships, and particularly, not within the established network (you cannot see the wood for trees).
-Or put it in another way, reconsidering it from a methodological point of view, the network approach remained in "trouble-waters" of the crowd DIA group way of thinking.
-Regardless of the previously said, this approach authentically reflects the existing state and relations in the business and societal environment, and in my opinion, it can be used as a turning point towards development of a more (humane) creatively interactive approach, particularly, if it will be carried out for the good of the involved humane individual actors (partakers).
+My personal impression is that this methodological approach didn't sufficiently emphasize the role of humane individuals [that means, both asting as human and humane beings] as (pro)active and creative participants in the created network (and the established network structure), particularly, during the process of creating a (new) knowledge, but rather the focus was put on the role group-entities in the network.
+In other words, the (creative) role of "both the human and humane" in the established relationships is not distinctly elaborated, and particularly, not within the established network (you cannot see the wood for trees).
+Or put it in another way, reconsidering this from the methodological point of view, the network approach remained in "trouble-waters" of the crowd DIA group way of thinking.
+Regardless of the previously said, this metodological approach authentically reflects the existing state and relations in the business and societal environment, and for this reason, can be used as a turning point towards development of a more (humane) creatively interactive approach, particularly, if this will be carried out for the good of the involved humane individual actors (partakers).

 In my opinion, taking into consideration the afore exposed problems (and the corresponding challenges) in the existing hard (materialistic and physical) living and business environment, co-destiny and coexistence, understood in terms of the emphasizing of the role of co-operation and collaboration of the involved actors within the established network are ideas, which without doubt deserve a particular attention of the creators (of) knowledge.
-In addition to this, by the network approach was revealed the important role of the established network structures in the existing hard environment, and a kind of "necessity" for (small) actors ("fishes") to find ways TO STRUCTURE themselves into the (geo-politically) formed network structures, which are established within the suitable hard (natiocratic) environment, based on the strategic (militant) way of thinking.
-On the other hand, if the building of network's structures would become the self-purpose of this process of networking, in that case in a long run it would be very difficult to be made a difference between the structures, which came into being as a result of the process of structuralization DIA established relationships by means of the creative interaction of network's participants, compared to those created through various ways of acquisitions and mergers, driven by the geo-strategic way of thinking.
-In other words, the afore presented point of view that ideas of the network approach and suitable way of thinking are a dimension above the strategic way of thinking would become very blurred and indistinct (and from this reason as a such one destined on vanishing).
+In addition to this, by the network approach was revealed the important role of the established network structures in the existing hard environment, and a kind of "necessity" for (small) actors ("fishes") to find ways TO STRUCTURE themselves into the (geo-politically) formed network structures, which are established within this hard (natiocratic) environment, based on the strategic (militant) way of thinking.
+On the other hand, if the building of network's structures would become the self-purpose of this process of networking, in that case in a long run a difference between the structures would be very difficult to be made, which came into being as a result of the process of structuralization DIA established relationships by means of the creative interaction of network's participants, compared to those created through various ways of acquisitions and mergers, driven by the geo-strategic way of thinking.
+In other words, the afore presented point of view that ideas of the network approach and the suitable way of thinking are a dimension above the strategic way of thinking would become very blurred and indistinct (and for this reason, as a such one destined on vanishing from the creative scene).